VimDrones/Vimdrones-Docs/docs/designer.md

 ## Add Effector to change Drone Led Color
 * Click the **effectors** Collection in the Outliner.
 In the 3D Viewport, select Menu Bar **Add** -> **Mesh**, select the effector shape you like.
 * In the Properties Editor, select **Materials** tab, click **+ New** button to Add a new material. <br>
 In the Surface Panel, click **Use Nodes** to remove the property(gary blackground means unselect).
-Then we could chosse any effector color you like.<br>
+Then we could choose any effector color you like.<br>
 ![Vimdrones Desiginer Effector Color](/static/effector-color.jpg "Vimdrones Desiginer Effector Color")
 * **Vehicle** -> **Effector** -> **Add** <br>
 We add a Empty in the effectors Collection.
 In the Properties Editor, select **Object Data** tab, we can change the Dispaly of the Empty.
 Usually, we make the same shape and size of the Empty and the Mesh.<br>